2018 Vintage Yachting Games

 The 2018 Vintage Yachting Games was the third post-Olympic multi-class sailing event for discontinued Olympic and Paralympic Classes.
-The event was held from 16–22 September 2018 on Øresund, Copenhagen in Denmark.
+The event was held from 16 to 22 September 2018 on Øresund, Copenhagen in Denmark.
 The organization of this event was executed by a joint venture of the Kongelig Dansk Yachtklub and the Hellerup Sejlklub.
 The Vintage Yachting Games Organization (VYGO) was the governing organization.

 The competition took place in 3 Vintage Yachting Classes.

 Prologue

 First bidding process

 The first bidding process was officially launched on 14 December 2010.
 The bidding process intended to run till 31 December 2011.
 This period was extended on request of several candidates.

 Before the bidding process started there was an interest for hosting the event from: